 When Condom Fails

-Condoms blow leading to unwanted pregnancies and the spread of s*xually transmitted diseases.
+Condoms blow leading to unwanted pregnancies and the spread of sexually transmitted diseases.
 But you can contract some STDs which are spread through the skin and cannot be stopped by condom use.
-Regardless of whether you practice safe $ex, it is important to get regularly tested if you are *exually active.
+Regardless of whether you practice safe sex, it is important to get regularly tested if you are sexually active.
 This particularly applies if you have more than one $exual partner.
 Some STDs can significantly impact your health if untreated.
 Let’s look at some common diseases that can infect you even if you use condoms regularly.

 The main symptoms of syphilis include a painless sore or ulcer.
 And why can’t condom protect you against contracting syphilis?
 It’s mainly because syphilis is a highly contagious disease when the sore is present.
 Close skin-to-skin contact with an infected person puts you at a higher of getting infected.
 Shockingly, the symptoms may not manifest at an early stage but if untreated, syphilis can be fatal or may lead to serious health complications including heart disease and mental impairment.
 Unless the chancre is covered, a condom is not going to protect you against syphilis.

-A human papilloma virus (HPV) happens to be the most common $exually transmitted disease for $exually active individuals who have many partners.
+Human papillomavirus (HPV) happens to be the most common sexually transmitted disease for sexually active individuals who have many partners.
 Certain strains cause genital warts but others don’t.
 This means you can get infected by a person without any visible signs.
 Skin contact can spread HPV even in the cases where there are no noticeable symptoms.
 Researchers have found that there are certain types of HPV that cause cervical cancer.
 Though it is evident that condoms put you at a lower risk of contracting cervical cancer, there is no proof that they can prevent the spread of HPV.
 Additionally, there is no male STD test for HPV and that’s why it is usually passed on unknowingly to partners.

 Improvements in hygiene and social standards have significantly contributed to a decline in the spread of pubic lice.
 However, condoms can’t shield you from getting public lice especially if you prefer spending in lodges.
 Lice lay their eggs and live in the hair, mattresses, and blankets.
 Just like bugs, it is hard to completely eliminate lice in public places.
 And there is no way a condom will keep you safe.
 Sorry to say, but a good number of $exual workers are already infested with lice.